maximgurin/verifica/README.md

 - You have 10M videos in the database
 - 7 types of user roles
-- 20 rules dictating who is allowed to access the video
+- 20 rules defining who is allowed to access the video
 - Rules require querying other entities too (video author settings, author's organization settings, etc.)

 Given all these, *how do you even find a list of videos available for `current_user`?*